JKLeckr/CupheadArchipelagoMod/README.md

 `git clone https://github.com/JKLeckr/CupheadArchipelagoMod.git -b main`

 (Replace `main` with `dev` if you want more cutting edge but definately more broken changes included)

+#### 3. Copy the required files
+Note the `ref` folder in the project directory you just clone.

+1. Copy the following dll files from `Cuphead_Data/Managed` in the game directory to the `ref` folder mentioned before:
+    - `Assembly-CSharp.dll`
+    - `UnityEngine.dll`
+    - `UnityEngine.UI.dll`

+2. Copy the dll files from the extracted `c-wspp-websocket-sharp_windows-clang64` to the `ref` folder.

 #### 3. Build the project:
 In the directory, on the terminal: